Ubuntu 23.04 is here.

 For instance, the screenshot icon on the quick menu is different here to match the theme of Ubuntu.
 You will find several subtle differences like that.

-You can explore the GNOME 44 release to learn what it brings in:
+You can explore the GNOME 44 release separately if you want to see what vanilla GNOME on distributions like Fedora looks like:

 3. Upgrades to Nautilus File Manager